IMRANDIL/streamer_container_logs/README.md

    cd streamer_container_logs
    ```

-2. Ensure all necessary files are in place for each service, including `Dockerfile` for each backend service and `frontend`.
+2. Ensure each service has its `Dockerfile` and required configuration files in place, especially in the `backend` and `frontend` directories.

 3. Build and run the Docker containers:
    ```bash